-- 1. Unauthorized or Unpermitted wells: Wells drilled without all require permits shall be required to have the casing milled out and be plugged by a State licensed Contractor at the contractor's expense, or at the property owner's expense (if the responsible Contractor cannot be identified), within 7 days of notification by the DNR.
-An after-the-fact permit may be issued if the well drilled without a permit appeared to meet the standards of this ordinance under existing well inspection procedures. - 2.
-Other Approvals: The Contractor shall be responsible for obtaining all other applicable local, state, and federal permits or variances prior to commencement of construction of proposed work for which the Lee County well construction permit had been issued. - 3.
+- 1. Unauthorized or Unpermitted wells drilled without all required permits shall be reviewed by the DNR, and upon determination may be required to have the casing milled out and be plugged by a State licensed Contractor at the contractor's Contractor's expense, or at the property owner's expense (if the responsible Contractor cannot be identified), within 7 days of notification by the DNR.
+An after-the-fact permit may be issued if the well drilled without a permit appeared to meet the standards of this ordinance Ordinance under existing well inspection procedures. - Other Approvals: The Contractor shall be responsible for obtaining all other applicable local, state, and federal permits or variances prior to commencement of construction of proposed work for which the Lee County well construction permit had been issued.
+This includes inquiring about vegetation permits or an email exemption from the appropriate agency if the project is located on a barrier Island, in Unincorporated Lee County, City of Fort Myers, Sanibel, Bonita Springs or the Village of Estero or any project over 5 acres in size or zoned non-residential. - 3.
 Construction Scheduling: All drilling inspection scheduling, anticipated interruptions, or cancellations shall be in accordance with SECTION TWELVE, DRILLING INSPECTORS AND INSPECTIONS, herein.
 Except in case of an emergency well construction, proposed work shall not commence on any site prior to scheduling an inspection in accordance with the inspection scheduling requirements. - 4.
 Aquifer Contamination: Construction of wells shall not result in uncontrolled movement of water from one aquifer or water bearing zone of differing water quality to another, contamination of groundwater or surface water resources, or other adverse impacts.

 - 5. Emergency Authorization: If an existing well has failed and the health, safety or general welfare of the community is involved, the Director or his/her designee or the Director of Lee County Public Health Department, Environmental Engineering Division may issue emergency authorization for the work to be started before permits are obtained.
 However, permit applications shall be submitted prior to completion of construction or by 7:30 a.m. of the following workday. - 6.
 Construction Completion: The Contractor shall not abandon the work site without notifying the inspector.
 The Contractor may not be eligible to apply for new permits until satisfactory completion of proposed work for which permits had been issued and construction had been commenced. - 7.
 Special Conditions: In order to protect groundwater resources, the DNR may include specific conditions in the well construction permit as required to address specific well construction or drilling performance requirements. - 8.
 Property Access: The property owner or the applicant, by obtaining of a well construction permit, specifically agrees to allow authorized DNR staff with proper identification to access the premises at reasonable times where the permitted activity is located or conducted for the purpose of ascertaining compliance with the permit issued or requirements of this Ordinance. - 9.
 Minimum Lot Size: A permit for installation of a domestic water supply well may be issued to lots that meet the minimum lot area, dimensions, and distances criteria stated in §381.0065(4)(a), F.S., or as that statute may be amended, replaced or renumbered. - 10.
-Pollution Prevention: The Contractor is required to take all necessary measures as required by the NPDES program to prevent environmental pollution from well construction.
+Pollution Prevention: It is the legal responsibility of the The Contractor is required to take meet or exceed all necessary measures as required by the NPDES program to prevent environmental pollution from well construction.
+See Chapter 14 ARTICLE VII.
+CLEAN WATER PROVISIONS of the Lee County Land Development Code.